Treatment for Stroke, Parkinson's Disease, Traumatic Brain Injury

 At Optimal Rhythms / ACCESS Academy, we work with nonspeaking students on the autism spectrum, using a neurologic approach which addresses the movement differences and the brain-body disconnect associated with autism spectrum disorder (ASD), while always presuming competence.
 We also assist the youth in finding their voices and developing reliable communication through AAC, supported communication and/or technology.
 Our program is evidence-based (Antecedent Package) and quite ground-breaking, with only one other US organization (NMTSA) on the front lines with us offering a similar approach and a therapeutic school program like our ACCESS Academy.

 Due to the rising prevalence of autism spectrum disorder (ASD) in our community (1 in 50 live births in Indiana) and across the world, there is a growing need for more education, clinical information and data about autism.
 The evidence about the neurologic differences in autism is increasing and this is bringing about differences in beliefs and is leading to new strategies for treatment.
-Our new and innovative approaches to autism treatment and autism education are making a significant difference in the lives of children, adults, and families in our community and across the region.
+Our new and innovative approaches to autism treatment and autism education are making a significant difference in the lives of children, adults, and families in our community, across the region, and throughout the US.